April 30th, 2016

 “Hey guys, Kendra says that the tanks are heading toward campus.”
 Rachel says, “What do you think’s up with that?”

 The second warrior steps forward, “Your mission’s failed Heralds!
 Soon He-Who-Waits-Behind-The-Walls will pour fourth into this world, and end the tyranny of the Multiverse!”

-“Not as long as I draw breath, not as long as the will of free men still stands,” replies the black clad herald, “Not as long as, BY THE GODS WHAT THE HOLY FUCK-STICK IS THAT!” he points behind them.
+“Not as long as I draw breath, not as long as the will of humanity clings to freedom,” replies the black clad herald, “Not as long as, BY THE GODS WHAT THE HOLY FUCK-STICK IS THAT!” he points behind them.

 “No I won’t drop it.”
 Taylor says, “Because I’m not about to let you fuck over your future because you don’t want to work in a mail room.”

-The four warriors heads swivel around full a one-eighty.
-Behind them a tiny Yorkshire Terrier puppy lets loose a long trilling bark.
+The four warriors head’s swivel around full a one-eighty.
+Behind them a tiny Yorkshire Terrier puppy lets loose a long trilling yip of a bark.

 The fourth warrior laughs, “This is hardly a tactic one would expect from one of the Five Heralds of Legend.”

 The black clad herald laughs, “I know.
 Sometimes I go too far, I’m the first to admit it.
 You fucks stand no chance against a Hound of Tindalos like Gonzo here.”